MLHale/nebraska-gencyber/teachers/penetration-testing/README.md

 Is our method an example of a `parameterized request`?

 #### Third Question
 Sometimes you want to restrict access to data based on who is making the request (and sometimes why they are making it).
-This is the principle of __least privilege__ - that is only give access to people that need it when they need it.
+This is the principle of __least privilege__ - that is, only give access to people that need it when they need it.
 When looking at specific data `objects` a question to ask in the risk assessment process is whether or not `object-level permissions` are used to check access.

 In our case, the question is 'does our method restrict who can make the `POST` request?'
 Assuming authentication was put in place, who has access?